bearBenjamin/frontend-project-46/README.md

 [![asciicast](https://asciinema.org/a/596176.svg)](https://asciinema.org/a/596176)

 *An example of the operation of the "Difference Calculator" package.
 Finding differences between two json and two yml files.
 JSON format.*

+**Educational project within the framework of teaching the profession "Front-end developer" at the Hexlet programming school**